 Norman Robillard, Ph.D., Founder of Digestive Health Institute is a gut health expert, author and microbiologist.
 He is the creator of Fast Tract Diet – Fermentation Potential (FP) system, author of the Fast Tract Digestion book series and publisher of the Fast Tract Diet mobile app.

 Dr. Norm received his Ph.D. in microbiology from the University of Massachusetts, Amherst studying Bacillus anthracis and other Bacillus species.
 His post-doctoral training at Tufts University, Boston focused on antibiotic resistance gene transfer.
 He was the first to demonstrate the transfer of genes (via conjugation) between the anaerobic gut microbes Bacteroides fragilis and E. coli.

 During his career in pharma / biotech, Dr. Norm studied the mechanisms of antibiotic action and the genetics of antibiotic resistance.
 His work contributed to the development and approval of ciprofloxacin, a lifesaving antibiotic, though he always recommended a cautious approach with antibiotics balancing the benefits with the risks and side effects.

-Beyond antibiotics, Dr. Norm worked a variety of other projects on septic shock, viral illnesses and other antibiotic, antiviral and antibody-based therapies.
+Beyond antibiotics, Dr. Norm worked on a variety of other projects including septic shock, viral illnesses and other antibiotic, antiviral and antibody-based therapies.